Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Implications on Future Work

 Instead of attempting to approach this memory wall, future work could focus on shifting the memory wall itself through cryptographic algorithm enhancements and better workload mapping to FHE settings.
 For example, a recent proprietary CKKS library, HEAAN2~\cite{heaan2} reports a faster bootstrapping latency of 14.17ms on the RTX 5090.
 While the exact algorithms used in HEAAN2 are not fully known, an optimization to reduce the memory transfers for polynomials is mentioned in its documentation.

-We also attempted to incorporate the latest algorithmic optimizations, including OverModRaise~\cite{iacr-2025-overmodraise}, subring key encapsulation~\cite{asia-2025-subring}, and weight plaintext compression~\cite{ccs-2025-wpc}, into \NAME.
-With these optimizations and appropriate parameter selection, we reduce global memory accesses from 53GB to 44GB, significantly alleviating memory bandwidth pressure.
+We also attempted to incorporate the latest algorithmic optimizations, including OverModRaise~\cite{iacr-2025-overmodraise}, subring key encapsulation~\cite{asia-2025-subring}, and weight plaintext compression~\cite{ccs-2025-wpc}, into \NAME.\footnote{We adopt OverModRaise1, which saves one multiplicative level during bootstrapping.
+In addition, subring key encapsulation reduces the number of key-switching operations, while weight plaintext compression reduces plaintext loads.
+For further details on these techniques, we refer readers to the original papers.} With these optimizations and appropriate parameter selection, we reduce global memory accesses from 53GB to 44GB, significantly alleviating memory bandwidth pressure.
 The algorithmic enhancements result in an additional 1.27$\times$ speedup (+Algo. opt. in Table~\ref{tab:vs_heaan}) for \NAME, even outperforming HEAAN2 by 1.11$\times$.

 However, even after the algorithmic optimizations, bootstrapping remains fundamentally constrained by data movement.
 The total global memory transaction volume of 44GB imposes a latency limit of 7.3ms on the RTX 5090, leaving little headroom for further improvements.